Last Updated on February 26, 2025

-The language spoken by the people belonging to the Kumaon division of Uttarakhand is known as Kumaoni which is distinct from Garhwali language.
-The Kumaon regions include places like Almora, Nainital, Bageshwar, Pithoragarh, Champawat, Rudrapur etc where this language is primarily spoken by the natives along with it being spoken in limited parts of Himachal Pradesh and even Nepal.
-Kumaoni dialect have a number of different dialects that are used for speaking in different parts of Uttarakhand like central Kumaoni is utilized in Almora and northern Nainital.
-Everyone who communicate in Kumaoni can also speak and understand Hindi easily.
-Some other alternate names of this dialect are – Askoti (Askot), Bhabari (Rampur), Johari (Nalla Talla Johar), Danpuriya (Danpur), Phaldakotiya (Phaldkot), Sirali (Sirakot) and are most closely related to Nepali and Garhwali dialects.
-It is also 1 of the 325 recognised languages in India.
+Pithoragarh, Champawat, Rudrapur, etc., where this language is primarily spoken by the natives, along with being spoken in limited parts of Himachal Pradesh and even Nepal.
+Kumaoni has a number of different dialects that are used in different parts of Uttarakhand.
+For example, Central Kumaoni is spoken in Almora and northern Nainital.
+Everyone who communicates in Kumaoni can also speak and understand Hindi easily.
+Some other alternate names of this dialect are Askoti (Askot), Bhabari (Rampur), Johari (Nalla Talla Johar), Danpuriya (Danpur), Phaldakotiya (Phaldkot), Sirali (Sirakot), and they are most closely related to Nepali and Garhwali dialects.
+Kumaoni is also one of the 325 recognized languages in India.

 History of Kumaoni Language